-Hongbao: The what, how, and who of Chinese red envelopes
+Hongbao: The who, how and what of Chinese red envelopes

 Hongbao are ubiquitous across China—and even throughout much of Asia!
 But what are these little red envelopes stuffed with money actually for, and what do they mean?
-How and when do you give and receive them in a culturally appropriate way?
 Never fear, CLI is here.
-In this article, we’ll give you a rundown of the myths, history, and etiquette behind the unassuming hongbao.
+In this article, we’ll give you a rundown of the myths, history, and etiquette behind the unassuming Chinese hongbao.

 Since at least the 10th century, red envelopes have held a unique place of ritual importance in Chinese culture.
 Hongbao are frequently associated with Chinese New Year (春节 Chūnjié), China’s most significant holiday, which falls on a date calculated using the lunar calendar.